-Memory Type:

-Option to select whether the single-port RAM will be implemented using Distributed memory, Block RAM, or UltraRAM.
+Memory Type: Option to select whether the single-port RAM will be implemented using Distributed memory, Block RAM, or UltraRAM.

-Depending on your selection for Memory Type, the single-port RAM will be inferred or implemented in this way when the design is compiled:
+Depending on your selection for Memory Type, the single-port RAM will be inferred or implemented as follows when the design is compiled:

 - If the block will be implemented in Distributed memory, the Distributed Memory Generator v8.0 LogiCORE IP will be inferred or implemented when the design is compiled.
-This LogiCORE IP is described in the Distributed Memory Generator v8.0 Product Guide (PG063). - If the block will be implemented in Block RAM, the Block Memory Generator v8.3 LogiCORE IP will be inferred or implemented when the design is compiled.
-This LogiCORE IP is described in the Block Memory Generator v8.3 Product Guide (PG058). - If the block will be implemented in UltraRAM, the XPM_MEMORY_SPRAM (Single Port RAM) macro will be inferred or implemented when the design is compiled.
-For information on the XPM_MEMORY_SPRAM Xilinx Parameterized Macro (XPM), see this link in the UltraScale Architecture Libraries Guide (UG974). - Write Mode: Specifies memory behavior when WE is asserted.
+This LogiCORE IP is described in Distributed Memory Generator LogiCORE IP Product Guide (PG063). - If the block will be implemented in block RAM or UltraRAM, the XPM_MEMORY_SPRAM (Single Port RAM) macro will be inferred or implemented when the design is compiled.
+For information on the XPM_MEMORY_SPRAM Xilinx Parameterized Macro (XPM), refer to UltraScale Architecture Libraries Guide (UG974). - Write Mode: Specifies memory behavior when WE is asserted.
 Supported modes are: Read after write, Read before write, and No read On write.
 Read after write indicates the output value reflects the state of the memory after the write operation.
 Read before write indicates the output value reflects the state of the memory before the write operation.
 No read on write indicates that the output value remains unchanged irrespective of change of address or state of the memory.
 There are device specific restrictions on the applicability of these modes.
 Also refer to the Write Modes and Hardware Notes topics below for more information. - Provide reset port for output register: For block RAM or UltraRAM, exposes a reset port controlling the output register of the RAM.
 This port does not reset the memory contents to the initialization value.